 • Port | Make your way to the Port which was once Frances largest and see the fishing boats coming and going.
 For great quality fish and seafood restaurants look no further than little streets surrounding the Port.

 • Church of St. John Baptist | Located on Rue Gambetta, the Church of St. John Baptist is one of the critical and visually striking places to visit in town.
 This is where the royal wedding between Louis XIV and Maria Theresa of Spain took place back in 1660.

 Bayonne, situated at the northernmost point of the French Basque Country, is a city that feels more like a large town.
 A large and colourful and welcoming town infamous for Bayonne ham and chocolatiers.

-With the afternoon sun finally shining, we started exploring the capital of the French Basque Country, with a short stop at their Tourist information bureau to pick up a few maps and tips.
+With the afternoon sun finally shining, we eagerly started exploring the capital of the French Basque Country.
+If this is your first time in Bayonne, make sure you stop at Tourist information bureau to pick up a few maps and tips.